Skip to main content

 1

-Understand the terms: Embryogenesis is the process in which the embryo forms and develops.
-It includes various stages and structural formations essential for the development of a new organism.
+Understand the term 'embryogenesis': Embryogenesis is the process by which the embryo forms and develops.
+It involves a series of stages that include cell division, differentiation, and morphogenesis, leading to the formation of the basic body plan of the organism.

 Video duration: